DavesCodeData/Node-Boilerplate/README.md

 Step 1: In the terminal type: `npm install`

+If you don't know how to open the terminal and you are using VS Code just press `ctrl + backtick`

 Then you can run the server with one command.

 Step 2: In the terminal type: `node ./server`